[Federal Register Volume 85, Number 38 (Wednesday, February 26, 2020)]

 Comments and submissions are posted without change at http://www.regulations.gov.
 Therefore, OSHA cautions commenters about

-submitting personal information such as their social security number
+submitting personal information such as your social security number and

 material) is not publicly available to read or download from this

-from the website, and for assistance in using the internet to locate
+available from the website, and for assistance in using the internet to